-In the Cloud App Security portal, in the menu bar, click the settings icon and select General settings to configure the following:
+In the Cloud App Security portal, in the menu bar, click the settings cog and select Settings to configure your organization's details.

 Under Organization details, it is important that you provide an Organization display name for your organization.
 It is displayed on emails and web pages sent from the system.

 Provide an Environment name (tenant).
 This is especially important if you manage multiple tenants.

 It is also possible to provide a Logo that is displayed in email notifications sent from the system and on web pages sent from the system.
 The logo should be a png file with a maximum size of 150 x 50 pixels on a transparent background.

 Make sure you add a list of your Managed domains.
 This is a crucial step because Cloud App Security uses the managed domains to determine which users are internal, which are external, and where files should and shouldn't be shared.
 This is used for reports as well as alerts.

 - Users in domains that are not configured as internal are marked as external and are not scanned for activities or files.

 If you are integrating with Azure Information Protection integration, see Azure Information Protection Integration for information.